Part 2: Performance and Outcomes

-In accordance with the Treasurer’s Direction, the AOFM commenced a competitive sales process for the Government’s RMBS portfolio in June 2015.
+Consistent with the Treasurer’s Direction, the AOFM commenced a competitive sales process for the Government’s RMBS portfolio in June 2015.
 Under the current Direction, five auctions were held in which RMBS with an amortised value of around $458 million were sold.
 Conditions affecting the Australian RMBS market deteriorated during 2015 such that in November 2015 the AOFM exercised its operational discretion to suspend RMBS auctions until further notice.

 Chart 14: RMBS investments, amortisation and divestments

-Turning to the financial performance of the RMBS portfolio, the weighted average margin over the one month bank bill rate (weighted by each of AOFM’s investments) for the RMBS book remained stable over the financial year at around 127 basis points.
-Interest income in 2015‑16 was $109.9 million and, as noted earlier, sales in 2015‑16 contributed a further $1.7 million in realised gains.
-Total accrual income of $111.6 million represented an annualised return of 3.37 per cent on the portfolio’s average book value of $3.3 billion.
-This is lower than the corresponding return in 2014‑15, due largely to lower prevailing short term interest rates.
+Turning to the financial performance of the RMBS portfolio, the weighted average margin over the one month bank bill rate of the AOFM’s RMBS book remained stable over the financial year at around 127 basis points per annum.
+Accrual interest income in 2016‑17 was approximately $70 million.
+This represented an annualised accrual return of 2.93 per cent on the portfolio’s average book value of $2.379 billion.
+This is lower than the corresponding rate of return in 2015‑16, due largely to lower prevailing short term interest rates.

-Losses or gains in the mark‑to‑market value of the portfolio change with prevailing conditions and therefore vary at any particular point in time.
-These are not realised returns and so are excluded from the accrual returns, but are included as re‑measurements within the AOFM’s comprehensive income statement treatment.
+Losses or gains in the market value of the portfolio change with prevailing conditions and therefore vary at any particular point in time.
+These are not realised returns and so are excluded from the accrual measure, but are included as re‑measurements within the AOFM’s comprehensive income statement treatment.

-The RMBS securities held by the AOFM are valued using indicative ‘bid’ margins for secondary market trading as estimated by an independent valuation service provider.
-The cumulative unrealised loss on the portfolio was $9.5 million as at the end of the financial year, a reduction in value of around $29.7 million versus the year before.
-This reduction was due mainly to the widening of revaluation spreads illustrated in Chart 14.
-The total return on the RMBS portfolio for 2015‑16, including re‑measurements, was thus around $81.8 million, or approximately 2.47 per cent of the portfolio’s average book value.
+The RMBS securities held by the AOFM are valued using indicative ‘bid’ margins in secondary markets as estimated by an independent valuation service provider.
+The cumulative unrealised profit on the portfolio was $5 million as at the end of the financial year, a gain in value of around $15 million versus the year before.
+This improvement was due to the compression of revaluation spreads illustrated in Chart 14.
+The total return on the RMBS portfolio for 2016‑17, including re‑measurements, was thus around $85 million, or approximately 3.56 per cent of the portfolio’s average book value.

-In order to achieve its core objectives the AOFM needs to maintain a comprehensive understanding of a wide range of market related issues including planned and possible major announcements and events, impacts on the global flow of capital, changing investor preferences, and the performance of banks that play the role of intermediaries — particularly in the primary AGS market, on which the AOFM relies for access to end investors.
-While this aim can in part be served by following announced regulatory changes there remains the need for a heavy emphasis on maintaining strong lines of communication directly with intermediaries and both directly (and indirectly through intermediaries) with end investors.
-Communication with intermediaries is frequent and with investors is based on an investor relations program.
-The program is underpinned by a strategy that is reviewed periodically, largely in response to changes in market conditions, investor activity and changes in the key investor base and/or the AOFM’s planned issuance strategy.
+In order to achieve its core objectives the AOFM needs to maintain a comprehensive understanding of market related issues including major announcements and events, impacts on the global flow of capital, changing investor preferences, and the performance of banks that play the role of intermediaries — particularly in the primary AGS market, on which the AOFM relies exclusively for access to end investors.
+While this latter aim can in part be served by assessing announced regulatory changes there remains the need for a heavy emphasis on maintaining strong lines of communication directly with intermediaries and (both directly and indirectly through intermediaries) with end investors.
+Communication with intermediaries is frequent and with investors it is based on an investor relations program.
+The program is underpinned by an investor relations strategy that is reviewed annually, in response to changes in market conditions, investor activity and changes in the key investor base and/or the AOFM’s planned issuance strategy.

-The Investor Relations strategy in 2015‑16 again focused on identifying opportunities to realise further diversity in the AGS investor base while maintaining and managing engagement with current key investors.
+The Investor Relations strategy in 2016‑17 focused on identifying opportunities to promote further diversity in the AGS investor base while maintaining and managing engagement with current key investors.

-- a targeted focus on direct engagement with investors from specific geographic regions, and of different type based on a review of the current investor base and emerging interest from new and potential investors;
+- targeted direct engagement with investors in specific geographic regions (in particular Europe, Asia and Japan), and the current key investor base, together with monitoring emerging interest from new and potential investors;

-- a lesser (although still regular) use of face‑to‑face investor meetings (both within Australia and offshore);
+- a regular use of face‑to‑face investor meetings (both within Australia and offshore);

 - increased use of opportunities to present to conferences or speaking events to groups of investors; and

-- a greater use of the AOFM website to provide updates for investors.
+- use of the AOFM website to provide updates for investors.

 Of greatest interest to investors throughout the year were discussions about AGS market conditions, AOFM plans for issuance and further market development (with particular interest around yield curve extensions), and AOFM assessments on the changing composition of the AGS investor base.

-As well as face‑to‑face meetings and presentations, the AOFM again conducted a number of phone meetings with international and domestic investors through‑out the year.
-Regular fortnightly calls with ten domestic Treasury Indexed Bond investors have assisted in the selection of individual lines to tender and were useful in gauging demand for Treasury Indexed Bond in general.
+As well as face‑to‑face meetings and presentations, the AOFM again conducted a number of phone meetings with international and domestic investors throughout the year.
+Regular fortnightly calls with ten domestic Treasury Indexed Bond investors have assisted in the selection of individual lines to tender and were useful in gauging demand for Treasury Indexed Bonds in general.

 |Individual cities visited||19 cities|